Bucktown (film): Release

-Bucktown has been released on DVD by MGM and blu-ray, most recently in 2019 by Scorpion Releasing.
+Bucktown was released in July 1975 to mixed reviews but a successful box office run.
+The film has since been released on DVD by MGM in 2001, on Blu-ray by Scorpion Releasing in 2019, and in 4K Blu-ray by Shout!
+Studios in 2025 as part of the Blaxploitation Classics Vol. 2.

 Remake

 Bucktown was loosely remade as the film Full Clip (2004).
 Williamson also borrowed heavily from the film's plot for his 1996 film Original Gangstas, which also co-starred Grier.